What is a Crime Gun Intelligence Center (CGIC)?

 Participating Cities

-To launch this initiative, BJA has awarded grant funding to 26 cities that proposed to replicate the ATF Governing Board’s CGIC best practices in their jurisdictions.
+To launch this initiative, BJA has awarded grant funding to 54 sites that proposed to replicate the ATF Governing Board’s CGIC best practices in their jurisdictions.
 The cities, selected with input and coordination from the ATF, are:

 News and Events